For people on the go, the river town of St. Croix Falls is a crossroads.

-It could have been a boom town during the logging era but lost out to Stillwater, which got the sawmills, the wealth and,
+It could have been a boom town during the logging era but lost out to Stillwater, which got the sawmills, the wealth and, later, the tourists.

 Across the river, Taylors Falls also became a favorite of tourists, who board tour boats to see the famous rock formations on the St. Croix Falls side — the Old Man of the Dalles, the Lion's Head and the Cross, for which French fur traders named the river.